 - Reading to Master — If you just read one book on a topic, odds are you have a lot of blind spots in your knowledge.
 Synoptical reading is reading various books and articles on the same topic, finding and evaluating the contradictions, and forming an opinion.

-Reading takes a lot of effort.
-You need to choose where to apply that effort to get the best return.
+Reading takes effort.
+Choosing where and how to apply that effort makes the difference.

 Reading Speed